What Can the Book of Mormon Teach Me about Repentance and Forgiveness?

 Recognize sin and feel sorrow

-Next, we must acknowledge that we have sinned and feel true regret for it.
-This should lead to a sincere desire to change.
-This sorrow can be painful, but the Book of Mormon teaches that when our sins are forgiven, our sorrow will be replaced with joy (see Alma 36:21).
+We must acknowledge that we have sinned and feel sorry for it.
+True sorrow leads to a sincere desire to change.
+It can be painful, but the Book of Mormon teaches that when our sins are forgiven, our sorrow will be replaced with joy (see Alma 36:21).

 Confess your sins and make restitution